-The current limitation for Mercury is Non-Detect10, using U.S. EPA method 245.1.
+The current limitation for Mercury is Non-Detect, using U.S. EPA analytical method 245.1.
 The NPDES permit MI 0022802 includes a requirement of a Mercury minimization program and the program has been dutifully implemented for more than 30 years.
-There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules to regulate Mercury at 0.01 mg/l which will be adequate to protect the Water Resource Recovery Facility and receiving stream.
-Therefore, the Local Limit of 0.01 mg/l is justified based on Best Professional Judgment (BPJ).
+The use of a nonnumerical value has required GLWA and regulated parties to look for interference or analytical error in assessing compliance.
+Substituting a numerical value removes much of this ambiguity.
+Therefore, the Local Limit should be revised to 0.2 ug/l is justified based on Best Professional Judgment (BPJ).

 Nickel - A local limitation for Nickel should be adopted on the grounds that (i) there is an existing local limitation, (ii) the pollutant is regulated under one or more National Categorical Pretreatment Point Source Categories, and (iii) the parameter is a Pollutant of Concern by EGLE.
 Approximately 80.76% (21.18 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have Nickel as a pollutant.

-The current limitation for Nickel is 5.0 mg/111, which is less than the values calculated from the UserContribution Method and Industrial User Method.
+The current limitation for Nickel is 5.0 mg/18, which is less than the values calculated from the User Contribution Method and Industrial User Method.
 There is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+This limitation will be adequate to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 5.0 mg/l is justified based on Best Professional Judgment (BPJ).

 Silver - A local limitation for Silver should be adopted on the grounds that (i) there is an existing local limitation, (ii) the pollutant is regulated under one or more National Categorical Pretreatment Point Source Categories, and (iii) the parameter is a Pollutant of Concern by EGLE.

 Approximately 36.03% (7.28 MGD) of the Industrial Wastewater received for treatment at the Water Resource Recovery Facility has the potential to have Silver as a pollutant.

-The current limitation for Silver is 1.0 mg/112 is greater than the values calculated from the User Contribution and Industrial User Methods.
+The current limitation for Silver is 1.0 mg/1 is greater than the values calculated from the User Contribution and Industrial User Methods.
 Inasmuch as photographic and medical usage of silver has greatly decreased and the commodity value for silver remains high; we believe that there is no technical support for a change or revision in the wastewater discharge pollutant limitation for this parameter.
-Additionally, the actual Headworks loading is less than 25% of the calculated MAHL.
-The limitation recommended by the 2016 Local Limits Study and GLWA Rules will be adequate to protect the Water Resource Recovery Facility and receiving stream.
+Additionally, the actual Headworks loading is 51.3% of the calculated MAHL.
+The limitation will be adequate to protect the Water Resource Recovery Facility and receiving stream.
 Therefore, the Local Limit of 1.0 mg/l is justified based on Best Professional Judgment (BPJ).